rhumlover/uber-sudoku/readme.md

 ## Possible Improvements

+- a true "game" UI, with a perfect responsive mode.
+For instance, put the controls (keyboard) to the right of the board on landscape, it will allow the user to have the entire board displayed, with the buttons on the side
+- a "tap" indicator whenever the user taps a button.
+It might even be smarter to actually use buttons and customize them, to enjoy the native features of a button element
+- have a 100% responsive board size.
+Right now it's fixed cell sizes, but it would be awesome to have the board with and height automatically adapted based on the screen size

-If the time permits, it'd be super cool to add these features:
+And, if the time permits, it'd be super cool to add these features:

 - remember the number of games played and wins
 - remember how much time the user played